tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Is the value of dwc:eventDate entirely with the Parameter Range?
+Is the value of dwc:eventDate entirely with the Parameter range?

 #### Specification